Hi, I'm Ronda,

 As my kids grew up, my ways of dealing with emotion and loss continued to make my life less fulfilling.
 For example, I spent many months supporting my nephew after he was diagnosed with cancer.
-Even though he pulled through, I was emotionally drained as he went through the loss of his health and the loss of his young adulthood.
-I don’t believe I truly celebrated his recovery, because I was so fixated on what had been lost.
+Even though he pulled through, it emotionally drained me seeing him go through the loss of his health and loss of his young adulthood.
+I don’t believe I truly celebrated his recovery because I was so fixated on what was lost.

 Recently, I lost my two cherished dogs, Sasha and Spencer, within a year of each other.
 I had to mourn not only their lives, but the source of unconditional love they were for me.

-Lastly, my children are set to go off to college soon, and then on to their own adult lives.
+Lastly, my children are going off to college soon and then on to their own adult lives.
 Before doing the Grief Recovery Method program, I would have dealt with this huge life change the way I used to—by trying not to feel any of the emotions around it.
-I would have buried my emotions beneath layers of rationalization and busyness.
+I would have buried my feelings beneath layers of rationalization and busyness.
 I would have suffered for years and told no one.

 Now, I feel prepared for this loss.
-I know how to process my emotions in a healthy way…and even how to enjoy them as a beautiful part of the human experience.
+I know how to process my emotions in a healthy way and even enjoy them as a beautiful part of the human experience.